-The Council (who are the Directors of the University company for the purposes of company law) are responsible for preparing the Strategic Report, the Directors' Report and the financial statements in accordance with the Memorandum of Assurance and Accountability issued by HEFCE and applicable law and regulations.
+The Council (who are the Directors of the University company for the purposes of company law) are responsible for preparing the Strategic Report, the Directors' Report and the financial statements in accordance with the Memorandum of Assurance and Accountability issued by the OfS and applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law they have elected to prepare the University financial statements in accordance with UK accounting standards and applicable law (UK Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
-The Memorandum of Assurance and Accountability further requires the financial statements to be prepared in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education and the requirements of HEFCE's Accounts Direction to higher education institutions and OfS Accounts Direction.
+The Memorandum of Assurance and Accountability further requires the financial statements to be prepared in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education and the requirements of the OfS Accounts Direction.